Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudsupport-v2beta/readme.md

 await gapi.client.cloudsupport.cases.close({ name: "name",  });

 /*
 Create a new case and associate it with the given Cloud resource.
+The case object must have the following fields set: display_name, description, classification, and severity.
 */
 await gapi.client.cloudsupport.cases.create({ parent: "parent",  });